odow/SDDP.jl/docs/src/tutorial/11_DRO.md

 ===============================================================================
 :iteration_limit
 ```
-That concludes our eleventh tutorial for SDDP.jl.
+That concludes our eleventh tutorial for `SDDP.jl`.